Try This At Home - Make it Sacred

 What would happen if we established time together as a couple and made it sacred?

-Early in a relationship we fight for time together.
+Early in a relationship couples fight for time together.
 We will go out of our way to be together for even small amounts of time.
-Once we get to the point where we are coming home to the same place and sleeping together every night, we tend to stop fighting for that connecting time.
+Once we get to the point where we are coming home to the same place and sleeping together every night, we tend to stop ghting for that connecting time.

-To keep passion alive in our marriage we must continue to fight for time together.
-I encourage couples to make their relationship a high priority by establishing "couple-time" and making it sacred.
+To keep passion alive in our marriage we must continue to ght for time together.
+I encourage couples to make their relationship a high priority by establishing “couple-time” and making it sacred.

-For those unsure, "couple-time" is any period of time set apart for you as a couple.
-That can be going on dates, sitting talking together, playing together, sex, etc....any time that is designed for the two of you.
-I talk about three main types:
+For those unsure, “couple-time” is any period of time set apart for you as a couple.
+That can be fun dates, working dates, connect time, couple devotions, playing together, being physically intimate, etc….any time that is designed for the two of you.

 - No reason is good enough to disrupt your time together.